littensy/charm/README.md

 ---

-### `client.hydrate(updates)`
+### `client.patch(updates)`

-The `hydrate` function patches the client's state with the updates sent from the server.
+The `patch` function patches the client's state with the updates sent from the server.
 The initial update sent by the server will be the full state, and later updates will only include the values that changed.

-You should call `hydrate` when receiving updates from the server from a remote event:
+You should call `patch` when receiving updates from the server from a remote event:

 ```luau
 client.addSignals({